-There’s so much to learn about the piano, it can seem a little overwhelming at the start.
-Let’s hit a few basics to get you going!
+There’s so much to learning the piano, it can seem a little overwhelming at the start.
+Let’s hit a few basics on how to play piano to get you going!

-The first thing to learn on piano is that it has a truly fantastic feature: the keyboard!
+The first part of learning piano is that it has a truly fantastic feature: the keyboard!
 The piano keyboard makes it super easy to learn to play the piano as well as to visualize and understand the relationships between musical notes.
 The clear, pattern-driven layout of the piano keyboard is one of the things that makes the piano a wonderful first instrument for anyone to learn.

-It may look like there are a million different notes on the piano, but there are really only twelve!
+It may look like there are a million different notes on the keyboard while learning the piano, but there are really only twelve!
 The seven white and five black keys make a repeating pattern of twelve notes.
 Each of the white notes has a letter name.
 These letter names make up the musical alphabet, which is one of the first things a piano player should learn.
 The letter names of these notes link the piano to all other instruments and also to written music.
-To help you learn the letter names of the keys, watch Mr. Hoffman’s “Piano Street” videos, C D E, F G, and A B, for a simple story that will make the names of the keys easy to remember.
+To help you learn the letter names of the keys, watch Mr. Hoffman’s “Piano Street” videos, C D E, F G, and A B, for a simple story that will make the names of the keys easy to remember while learning the piano.

 So what about the black keys?
 Those keys are named for their relationship to the white notes around them.
 For example, the white note G has a black key just to the right of it.
 That black note is called G sharp.
 There’s also a black note to the left of G. That note is called G flat.
 You might have already figured out that all black keys have two names.
 For example, G flat can also be called F sharp.
 You sometimes hear the whole collection of black notes on a piano called “the sharps and flats.”

-Now that you’ve met the keys and know their names, it’s time to make some music!
+Now that you’ve been learning the piano keyboard, have met the keys and know their names, it’s time to make some music!

 The next thing you should know is that you can learn to play a simple song on the piano in only a few minutes.
-Give it a try!
+Give our piano lessons for beginners a try!
 With this video lesson, you can learn to play “Hot Cross Buns.”
 Hoffman Academy’s ear-based method makes it easy for beginners to learn songs and start making music right away.
-If you’d like to try learning some more fun and easy songs for beginners, here’s a list of super easy popular songs to get you started.
+If you’d like to try learning some more fun and easy songs on piano for beginners, here’s a list of super easy popular songs to get you started learning piano.

 Express Yourself with Improvisation